This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Having a specialty means you’ll have less competition.

-You’ll also be able to charge higher rates as you become an expert in your arena, and you’ll open yourself up to targeted testimonials that’ll boost your authority in that space.
+You’ll also be able to charge higher rates as you become an expert in your arena.
+And being an expert will enable you to receive targeted testimonials that will boost your authority in that domain.

 Finally, you’ll likely receive more referrals since people in similar industries tend to network with one another.